buekoefoed/CA3/README_CA3.md

  - Add tomcat environment variables to project on travis so the project can be automatically deployed
    - key: `REMOTE_USER` &ensp; value: `"script_user"`
    - key: `REMOTE_PW` &ensp; value: `"PW_FOR_script_user"`

+ ### Frontend setup
+ - Clone frontend project from <https://github.com/emilgth/CA3-Front>
+ - Install npm
+   - `npm install`
+ - Change the domains in _settings.js_ to match your own endpoints
+ - Build the project
+ - Deploy frontend using surge
+   - In a terminal run `surge`
+   - add `build` to path
+   - Choose a name for the domain